 - a.
-Individuals who were not involved in any previous level of review or decision making; - b.
+Individuals who were not involved in any previous level of review or decision making.
+A subordinate of an individual who was involved in a previous level of review or decision making may not be included in the MCO grievance and appeal committee; - b.
 At least one member or guardian, or one person or guardian of a person, who meets the functional eligibility for one of the target populations served by the MCO.
 This person must be free from conflict of interest regarding his/her participation in the governing board/committee; - c.
-Individuals who, if deciding any of the following, are health care professionals possessing the appropriate clinical expertise, as determined by the Department, in treating the member's condition or disease: - i.
-An appeal of an action that is based on lack of medical necessity. - ii.
+Individuals who, if deciding any of the following, are health care professionals possessing the appropriate clinical expertise, as determined by the Department, in treating the member's condition or disease:

+- i.
+An appeal of an adverse benefit determination that is based on lack of medical necessity. - ii.
 A grievance regarding denial of expedited resolution of an appeal. - iii.
-A grievance or appeal that involves clinical issues.
+A grievance or appeal that involves clinical issues. - d.
+Individuals who will take into account all comments, documents, records, and other information submitted by the member or the member's legal representative without regard to whether such information was submitted or considered in the initial adverse benefit determination.